christo-pr/blogposts/How_do_I_write_React.md

 ##### 1) It's a functional component instead of a class component:
-  I used to use class components all the time, so that I have my component's state and all most all of them use `componentDidMount` and all the stuff, but since hooks came out, all my components start to shrink a lot, and I kinda like it, so I haven't need to use a class component again since then.
+  I used to use class components all the time, so that I could have an state and control everything with the lifecycles of React but since hooks came out, all my components started to shrink a lot, and I liked it, so I haven't need to use a class component again since then.

 ##### 2) It does nothing but render a main container component:
   I always try to keep this component clean, unless I need some initial data that's coming from outside (i.e. API calls).
 So this will only return the main container, which will have all the bussines logic.
-  I often use this function to wrap my app with any needed HOC, like react router or any css theme, so that's available for any component inside.
+  I often use this function to wrap my app with a High Order Component (HOC), like react router or any css theme, so that's available for any chidlren component.

 ##### 3) Export a defult function which is the actual component